dovecot/documentation/source/configuration_manual/fts/dovecot.rst

  * The triplet has at least :ref:`plugin-fts-dovecot-setting-fts_dovecot_mail_flush_interval` number of mails.
 Note that the default is 0, which means this check isn't done at all.
  * Metacache is flushed

-FTS is commonly also configured to use "fscache", which caches reading of FTS triplets that were already saved to the object storage.
+FTS is commonly also configured to use :ref:`fscache`, which caches reading of FTS triplets that were already saved to the object storage.

 Lookups
 ^^^^^^^